danwerner21/UniFLEX/README.md

 2024-01-01:

 * added TCP/IP networking to the system and the kernel.
-Now: socket(), connect(), bind(), listen(), accept(), read(), write(), close(), recfrom() and sendto() are all implemented at the socket level in a compatible way.
-Calls can be dome in assembly as well from C. A socklib with the interface for the Mc Cosh compiler is available.
+Now: socket(), connect(), bind(), listen(), accept(), read(), write(), close(), recfrom() and sendto() are all implemented at the socket level as the Unix versions.
+Calls can be done in assembly as well from C. A socklib with the interface for the Mc Cosh compiler is available.

 TSC wrote their code modular and very structured.
 One code set is the basic kernel, this code is completely hardware independent.